 \section{Introduction}

-In this paper, we work over the field $\mathbb{C}$ and use the basic notations from \cite{km98}.
-We assume that all varieties appear in this paper to be projective and normal.
-A variety $X$ is called \textit{Fano variety} if its first Chern class $c_1(X)$ is ample.
-A variety $X$ has \textit{terminal} (resp. \textit{canonical}, \textit{klt}, \textit{lc}) singularities if the discrepancy $a(E,X)>0$ (resp. $a(E,X)\ge 0$, $a(E,X)>-1$, $a(E,X)\ge -1$) for every divisor $E$ over $X$.
-A divisor $D$ over $X$ is called a \textit{crepant divisor} if $a(E,X)=0$.
+In this paper, we work over the field $\mathbb{C}$ and use basic notation from \cite{km98}.
+We assume that all varieties appearing in this paper are projective and normal.
+A variety $X$ is called a \textit{Fano variety} if its first Chern class $c_1(X)$ is ample.
+A variety $X$ is said to have \textit{terminal} (resp. \textit{canonical}, \textit{klt}, \textit{lc}) singularities if the discrepancy $a(E,X)>0$ (resp. $a(E,X)\ge 0$, $a(E,X)>-1$, $a(E,X)\ge -1$) for every exceptional divisor $E$ over $X$.
+An exceptional divisor $E$ over $X$ is called a \textit{crepant divisor} if $a(E,X)=0$.
 A variety $X$ is called \textit{Gorenstein} if the Weil divisor $K_X$ is Cartier.
-A variety $X$ is \textit{$\mathbb{Q}$-factorial} if for every Weil divisor $D$ on $X$, there is a positive integer $r$ such that $rD$ is Cartier on $X$.
-All singularities above appear naturally in the Minimal Model Program (MMP for short).
+A variety $X$ is \textit{$\mathbb{Q}$-factorial} if for every Weil divisor $D$ on $X$, there exists a positive integer $r$ such that $rD$ is Cartier on $X$.
+All the singularities above appear naturally in the Minimal Model Program (MMP for short).

 The \textit{(anticanonical) degree} $c_1(X)^3=(-K_X)^3$ plays an important role in the study of a Fano threefold $X$.
-Hence computing the optimal upper bound of anticanonical degrees under different conditions is vital.
+Hence, computing the optimal upper bound for anticanonical degrees under different conditions is vital.